travis-ci/docs-travis-ci-com/user/customizing-the-build.md

   fast_finish: true
 ```

-Now, a build will finish as soon as a job has failed, or when the only jobs left allow failures.
+Now, a build will finish as soon as the only jobs left allow failures.

 ## Implementing Complex Build Steps